unik-name/help-unikname/docs/qna/README.md

 ### Why do I have to pay for a Unikname shorter than 15 characters?

 It is easy to counterfeit or to create two similar identifiers, especially if they are short. (exemaple: @cecile and @cec1le).

-That is why we created the Safetypo technology (see [Key Concepts > Safetypo](safetypo).
+To prevent this issue, we created the Safetypo technology (see [Key Concepts > Safetypo](safetypo).
-The Safetypo technology is an algorithm that prevents users from creating similar, confusing or counterfeited identifiers.
+The Safetypo technology is an algorithm that prevents the creation of similar, confusing or counterfeited identifiers.

-On the contrary, it is difficult to create similar long identifiers or to counterfeit them.
-However, idenfiers longer than 15 characters are everlasting and you can create one for free.
+On the contrary, it is difficult to squat/counterfeit/create unvolontary similar and long identifiers (15 characters or more).
+That is why long uniknames are free.
+A protection against squatting: uneasy to squat a 15-characters identifier.
+Moreover, long @unikname idenfiers are also everlasting.

 ### What is Safetypo?
 See [Key Concepts > Safetypo](safetypo).